BrianMuigai/Drones/README.md

 ### Add new User where the application will be runnig
 - `adduser drone`
 - `usermod -a -G sudo drone`
+## self-hosted runners
-### Create a runner from git for auto-deploy
+- ### Create a runner from git for auto-deploy
     - under repo/settings, got to actions and select runner... create one and follow the instructions to install the runner on the VM
     - if root, remember to run `export RUNNER_ALLOW_RUNASROOT="1"` before config
     - after successful config.. exec
         - `sudo ./svc.sh install`
         - `sudo ./svc.sh start`
     - create a push/pr-merge to main to initiate the runner
+## github-hosted
+- Copy server private key and add it to git credentials as SSH_KEY
+-
 ### Nginx
 - Install nginx `sudo apt-get install nginx`
 - Install systemd `sudo apt-get install systemd`